Vitamin B Deficiency?

 Vitamin B2 (riboflavin) helps to convert food into energy.
 Vitamin B1 (thiamine) is necessary for carbohydrate metabolism.
 Vitamin B is essential for the proper functioning of the human body.
 If an individual does not get enough, they will suffer from deficiency symptoms.
 Vitamin B12 skin discoloration is a common symptom of deficiency, along with skin rashes and skin lesions.

 Types of Vitamin B

-There are eight different Vitamin B vitamins:
+There are eight different Vitamin B types:

 - Vitamin B1 (Thiamine): Thiamine is involved in energy production and carbohydrate metabolism, found in various foods, including pork, whole grains, beans, nuts, and seeds.
 Thiamine deficiency can lead to fatigue, muscle weakness, nerve damage, and heart problems.
 Thiamine supplements are available in tablet, capsule, and injectable forms.

-- Vitamin B2 (Riboflavin): Riboflavin is necessary for energy production, red blood cell formation, and the metabolism of fats and proteins, found in dairy products, meats, and dark leafy greens, and enriched flour products.
+- Vitamin B2 (Riboflavin): Riboflavin is necessary for energy production, red blood cell formation, and the metabolism of fats and proteins, found in dairy products, meats, dark leafy greens, and enriched flour products.
 Riboflavin deficiency can cause various symptoms, including fatigue, muscle cramps, anemia, and skin rashes.
 Riboflavin supplements are available in tablet, capsule, and injectable forms.